Advanced lexical analysis

 We will demonstrate several advanced features of ANTLR lexer rules.

-Tokens can be streamed through different channels.
-So far, we have only worked the default channel when reading from
+- Channels - Tokens can be streamed through different channels.
+So far, we have only worked the default channel when reading from - CommonTokenStream.
+We will see another channel: the- skipchannel.

 2 A Case Study